smashedr/node-badges/README.md

 ```shell
 export REDIS_URL=redis://localhost:6379

 npm i
 npm run dev
 ```

 Then visit: http://localhost:3000/

+### With Custom Port

-To use a different port set the `PORT` environment variable.
+To use a different port set the `PORT` environment variable then run the dev server.

 ```shell
 export PORT=8080
 ```

-# Deploying
+## Deploying

 This is ready for deployment using both [Docker](#to-docker) and [Node](#to-node).